Cord Blood Banking: Deciding About Public or Private Donations

 - The chance of privately banked cord blood being used by your child is extremely low.

 - Stem cell transplant using an individual’s own cord blood (called an autologous transplant) cannot be used for genetic disorders such as sickle cell disease and thalassemia, because the genetic mutations which cause these disorders are present in the baby's cord blood.
 Other diseases that are treated with stem cell transplant, such as leukemia, may also already be present in a baby’s cord blood.

-Because of these limitations and the uncommon occurrence of the diseases treatable with stem cell transplant, there have been fewer than 150 autologous cord blood transplants in the last two decades.
-In contrast, more than 14,000 unrelated donor cord blood transplants have been performed worldwide.
+Because of these limitations and the uncommon occurrence of the diseases treatable with stem cell transplant, there have been just more than 400 autologous cord blood transplants in United States in the last two decades.
+In contrast, more than 60,000 unrelated donor cord blood transplants have been performed worldwide.